lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

   identity fl-variable {
     base fl-base-type;
     description
-      "Residue length in Byte is sent defined in for CoAP in RFC 8824 (cf. 5.3)";
+      "Residue length in Byte is sent as defined in for CoAP in RFC 8824 (cf. 5.3)";
   }

   identity fl-token-length {
     base fl-base-type;
     description
-      "Residue length in Byte is sent defined in for CoAP in RFC 8824 (cf. 4.5)";
+      "Residue length in Byte is sent as defined in for CoAP in RFC 8824 (cf. 4.5)";
   }
 ~~~~~
 {: #Fig-ex-field-length title='Definition of identityref for Field Length'}

-As for field ID, field length function can be defined as an identityref as shown in {{Fig-ex-field-length}}.
+Field ID, field length function can be defined as an identityref as shown in {{Fig-ex-field-length}}.

 Therefore, the type for field length is a union between an integer giving in bits the size of the length and the identityref (cf. {{Fig-ex-field-length-union}}).